Tropical cyclone preparedness: Individual preparedness

-There have been many lessons learned about individual preparedness since Hurricane Katrina.
-The biggest responsibility was helping the children of New Orleans.
-Supplies were sufficient until there was more damage than the hospitals were prepared for.
-People were afraid that their safety was in danger due to lack of security and support at hospitals.

 An important decision in individual preparedness is determining if and when to evacuate an area that will be affected by a tropical cyclone.
 Tropical cyclone tracking charts allow people to track ongoing systems to form their own opinions regarding where the storms are going and whether or not they need to prepare for the system being tracked, including possible evacuation.
 This continues to be encouraged by the National Oceanic and Atmospheric Administration and National Hurricane Center.
 Some agencies provide track storms in their immediate vicinity, while others cover entire ocean basins.
 One can choose to track one storm per map, use the map until the table is filled, or use one map per season.
 Some tracking charts have important contact information in case of an emergency or to locate nearby hurricane shelters.
 Tracking charts allow tropical cyclones to be better understood by the end user.
 If evacuation is not possible or necessary, other preparedness actions include storing supplies, securing a home against extreme winds and rain, and making plans with others prior to the storm's landfall.